MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

 :::image type="content" source="media/troubleshooting-007.png" alt-text="Screenshot of the Policy Errors page.":::

-## Troubleshoot Power Query transformation failures
+## Power Query transformation failures

 If a call to Intelligent Order Management Provider Transformer fails, the best way to debug the failure is to directly observe the Power Automate execution.